status-im/specs/docs/raw/push-notification-server.md

 This also allows a mode of use as we had before, where the server does not propagate info at all, and it's left to the user to propagate the token, through contact requests for example.

-### Why so many different protobuf messages?

-Many are just wrappers, I have not re-used any for now for clarity.

 ### Why advertise with the bundle?